 Collapsible and Expansive Soil Hazards

-Collapsible and expansive soils lay under Claremont’s hillside areas and most of the City.
+Collapsible and expansive soils lay under Claremont’s hillside areas and most of the city.
 The expansive soil of the hillside areas contain clay minerals in older alluvium and bedrock formation that are prone to collapse during dry seasons.
 The expansive soil in much of the urban area is prone to expand during the wet season.
 The collapse and expansion of these soils can be enough to cause structural damage to foundations, floor slabs, and concrete floors.
 Geotechnical investigations conducted prior to development can identify such hazards, and standard engineering techniques are available to mitigate potential hazards.

 Flooding

 Flooding has always been an issue in Claremont, as storm runoff from Mount Baldy rushes rapidly down the many canyons that outlet onto the Claremont alluvial plain.
-In 1938, a tremendous flood hit Claremont, damaging many properties and destroying most City streets.
+In 1938, a tremendous flood hit Claremont, damaging many properties and destroying most city streets.
 Prior to construction of the San Antonio Dam, major floods occurred in 1916, 1921, 1934, 1938, 1941, and 1943.
-Since completion of the San Antonio Dam in 1956, the structure has served important flood control and water supply functions for Claremont.
+Since completion of the San Antonio Dam in 1956, the structure has served important flood control and water supply functions for Claremont, holdingstorm water for the area.
+Since construction of the Dam, two flooding incidents in 1969 impacted Claremont.
+These incidents resulted in minimal damage likely due to the protection provided by flood channels and the dam.
 Localized flooding is still an issue during heavy rainfall, but the dam has halted most of the severe floods.

 Flood hazards in Claremont are divided into three categories: natural flooding, dam failure, and debris flow.